- Private Data

 Private data, sometimes referred to as protected health information, personally identifiable information or simply personal data, can be crucial for the operation of businesses but it also carries significant reputational and legal risk.

 Data is an asset, and while the use of private data can be restricted by regulations and contracts, using this data to the full extent possible can provide massive advantage.
 But how can this data be used without violating laws or putting the organization at unnecessary risk?
-This webcast illustrates techniques for the safe handling of private data while still extracting all the value that is legally and ethically possible.
+In this recorded webcast, Thorogood Consultant Jeff Burke illustrates techniques for the safe handling of private data while still extracting all the value that is legally and ethically possible.

 - Private data terminology, to level set on what the terms mean and how they apply to various legislations, and the differences between similar terms.